-cffr implements a S3 object with
+cffr implements an S3 object with class cff, which represents

-CITATION.cff file in R.
+the information in a CITATION.cff file in R.

 Under the hood, a cff object is simply a named list to which we added